Scream & Shout: Chart performance

 In the United States, because of low airplay and streaming, "Scream & Shout" first entered the Billboard Bubbling Under Hot 100 Singles chart at number 3, before debuting at number 12 on the Hot 100.
 It was Spears' 29th appearance on the Hot 100 and her fourth-highest debut.
 The song rose from number 66 to number 1 on the Hot Digital Songs, with 196,000 digital units sold, becoming Spears' seventh number 1 on the component chart and will.i.am's second as a solo artist.
 The song's rise is the greatest in the chart's history, beating the 57–1 rise of Zac Efron, Andrew Seeley and Vanessa Hudgens' "Breaking Free" (from Disney's High School Musical) the week of February 11, 2006.
 "Scream & Shout" also debuted at number 33 on the Pop Songs component chart, becoming Spears' 30th hit on that chart and equaling Mariah Carey for the second-most entries in the chart's 20-year history.
 It peaked at number 3.
 The song also entered the Latin Pop Airplay component chart at number 33, where it peaked at number 20.
 On the week ending January 19, 2013, "Scream & Shout" reached number eight on the Hot 100, becoming will.i.am's third solo top 10 hit and his first as a lead artist.
 It also passed 1 million in digital sales in the country that week.
 It peaked at number three on the chart.
 The song debuted at number 39 in Canada, and reached number 3 the following week.
 Four weeks later it reached number one, staying there for four weeks and becoming will.i.am's first Canadian number one single and Spears's ninth.
 "Scream & Shout" was the first number-one single on Billboard's new Dance/Electronic Songs chart in its first issue, published on January 26, 2013.
 As of July 2013, the song has sold 3 million digital copies in the United States.
+Scream & Shout become Bing's 7th most searches song in Germany.